As a rule, I make it a practice to avoid posting my own input with regard to ongoing public consultations such as the Long Branch Guidelines Draft.

 Among the houses that are referred to, in the above-noted article, is 25 Thirty Third St. I’ve been in touch a while back with a former resident of the cottage that was located at the site.
 The house is on the route of the Walking Tour that was a feature of the Long Branch Guidelines Pilot Project.
 A new house is now at the site.

 The historic cottage that used to exist at 25 Thirty Third St was listed as a heritage property but was torn down anyway.
-An image of the house remains available online.

 That is to say, the city’s list of heritage properties does not necessarily carry much weight, albeit designation under the Ontario Heritage Act does.